enonic/old-xp-doc/doc/admintools/contentstudio/site-content.rst

 ..
 NOTE::
    This page is under construction.
 This information is likely incomplete and possibly inaccurate until this notice is removed.

-Sites are created at the root level of the tree grid from a special built-in content type represented by a globe icon.
+Sites are usually created at the root level of the tree grid from a special built-in content type represented by a globe icon.
 Site contents have a textarea field for the site description and a dropdown selector for adding and configuring applications.
 Every site content will have a
 **Templates** folder which is automatically created along with the site content.

 .. image:: images/sites.jpg